Teenage health is not something our adolescents thing about.

 The first and most important way to help adolescents is with unconditional love.
 This doesn’t mean letting them do whatever they want.
 To the contrary, it means setting firm and reasonable boundaries to help them develop the ability to think and make decisions for themselves.
 It also means allowing them to face the consequences when they mess up.
 They need to know that while you may not condone all of their actions you do love them always!

 The second and most important way to help with teenage health is through sound nutrition.
 One of the challenges is that kids have their own money and will often grab a snack at the convenience store or get lunch at the fast-food place.
 We can’t control what they do when they are away from us, but hopefully we’ve taught them right so they won’t choose such horrid foods too often.
 We need to ensure that the food choices that are available at home are both nourishing and inviting.
-Lots of fresh vegetables (such as cold pizza made on a whole grain crust, a bit of pizza sauce, lots of vegetables and a sprinkling of cheese), some fruit, lots of healthy proteins (trail mix of almonds, cashews, sunflower seeds, pumpkin seeds, with just a few raisins, chopped dried apricots, or carob chips), and complex carbohydrates (whole grain carob chip cookies, homemade granola bars – see recipes at www.GoodandNaturalRecipes.com) will go a long way toward meeting the elevated caloric and nutritional demands of a growing body.
+Lots of fresh vegetables (such as cold pizza made on a whole grain crust, a bit of pizza sauce, lots of vegetables and a sprinkling of cheese), some fruit, lots of healthy proteins (trail mix of almonds, cashews, sunflower seeds, pumpkin seeds, with just a few raisins, chopped dried apricots, or carob chips), and complex carbohydrates (whole grain carob chip cookies, and low-sugar homemade granola bars will go a long way toward meeting the elevated caloric and nutritional demands of a growing body.

 One moment they’re sweet as peaches and cream, and the next they could rip your eyes out … unpredictable … unstable … volatile ….
 They desperately need emotional and nutritional anchors.
-Colloidal minerals (Essential Liquid Minerals) and protein (perhaps a Nature’s Harvest shake or SmartMeal blended with fresh or frozen berries) can provide nutritional anchors.
+Colloidal minerals (Essential Liquid Minerals) and protein such as a Nature’s Harvest shake blended with fresh or frozen berries can provide nutritional anchors.
 Minerals and proteins are the basic building blocks of neurotransmitters and hormones.
 When the neurotransmitters and hormones are balanced the moods swings will settle down.
 Another way of evening teenage health and moods out is to give them Blessed Thistle and Red Raspberry.
 These herbs are given to girls and boys alike.
 I have seen this duo bring peace and calm to very unstable and troubled youth.
 Liquid B12 Plus provides important, mood-stabilizing B-vitamins in a pleasant-tasting liquid.

 Studies have shown that teens have both an increased need for sleep (almost as much as an infant) and a very abnormal sleep rhythm.
 They do much better if allowed to sleep until at least 9:00 AM and if allowed to stay up till 11:00 PM or midnight.1 Their whole circadian rhythm is different from the rest of the world, it seems.
 This is grossly inconvenient.
 A protein-rich breakfast (poached egg on whole grain toast) seems to get their energy kick-started.
 Some teens may crave sleep more than breakfast.
 Use a Nature’s Harvest shake to get them out the door with optimal nutrition.
 Protein snacks, like the trail-mix mentioned above, will help to keep their energy up and running smoothly and avoid the pitfalls of blood-sugar dips.
 Teenage health requires enough good-quality sleep!